Hidden Homework (updated 2020)

 For me, a good prototype expresses a single idea or tests a single hypothesis, so a prototype is actually a great container for a creative prompt, which typically takes the form of a single encapsulated concept or provocation.

-four five years now, so I figured I’d do a little round-up.
-(Updated for 2019)
+four five six years now, so I figured I’d do a little round-up.
+(Updated for 2020)

 This is 2018’s assignment, a diabolical puzzle.
 You’re a monk who has forgotten where his cell is in the monastery, and who must walk the labyrinth in order to remember it.
 If you can find his room, you’ll find out what the assignment prompt is.
 I was a bit worried the students would be unable to find the prompt hidden in this one, but about half of them got there eventually.
 (The rest were expelled from the university.)

 2018’s class was 100% Pico-8 so it seemed appropriate that the prompt game should be in Pico-8 too.
 Pico-8 is so great for prototyping — as a case in point, it builds to a single JS and HTML file which loads quite happily in the browser from a local file, so you don’t get annoying permissions or crossdomain problems.